Magma (character): Necrosha

 Magma is targeted by Selene, who wants her dead.
 Selene sends Magma's former teammate Cypher to kill her.
-After breaking into her room, he surprises Amara, viciously beating her unconscious and dragging her body to the kitchen for Amara's teammates to see before he engages them in battle.
-During the fight, the deceased Hellions show up to reclaim Doug while the New Mutants teleport away.
-The New Mutants split up, with Dani and Sunspot taking Amara to Utopia's medical lab.
-On the way they are attacked by Feral, who is quickly taken out by Sunspot and Dani.
-Upon arriving at the lab, Doctor Nemesis injects Amara with a serum which activates her powers and heals most of her wounds.
+ACypher surprise attacks Amara, viciously beating her unconscious and dragging her body for Amara's teammates to see before he engages them in battle, alongside the deceased Hellions.
+The New Mutants split up, with Dani and Sunspot taking Amara to Utopia's medical lab, where Doctor Nemesis injects Amara with a serum which activates her powers and heals most of her wounds.

 While she is still recovering from her wounds, Doug arrives to apologize.
 At first Amara tells him to leave, but he convinces Amara to hear him out by communicating with her in a special language he designed for her.
 She then thanks him and welcomes him back.

 Second Coming

 When Cable and Hope Summers arrive back from the future, Bastion and his Purifiers attempt to kill them.
 The New Mutants are sent to gather intel on weapons being produced by Cameron Hodge in St. Louis.
 After arriving back on Utopia, Amara hears a series of explosions, and she, Namor, and X-23 find that Donald Pierce has destroyed the X-Men's hangar.
 Amara then goes with a team of X-Men to help out in San Francisco when the city is surrounded by a giant, impenetrable dome.
 Upon discovering a giant sphere on the Golden Gate Bridge, the X-Men investigate, and several Nimrod Sentinels emerge.
 After defeating the first fleet of Nimrods, Amara stands guard with several other X-Men, awaiting more.